Why NDT and Inspection Businesses Should Use Drones

 With drone inspections, your customers get better, more up-close visual inspections and data on which to immediately act, mitigating risk, preventing accidents, outages and costly repairs.

 As a result of the increased efficiencies, engineers are able to get large inspection jobs done quicker, provide inspection results and recommendations to the asset owner faster, then move on to other jobs.
-An NDT inspections provider in China was able to increase electrical pylon inspections from one to two per day to 10-20 per day.
-See the case study in this article, A Drone Pilot’s Guide to Surveying a Tower.
+An NDT inspection provider in China was able to increase electrical pylon inspections from one to two per day to 10-20 per day.

 Also, commercial drones are relatively inexpensive.
 They range from $1,000 to $10,000 depending on the tech and features your NDT business requires.